-The eccentric goalkeeper answers readers' questions in September 2007.
+The happy-go-lucky goalkeeper enjoys answering readers' questions in September 2007.

 What’s with the recent hair experiments?
 The side partings, then the beard… Were you a barnet maverick as a kid?